What is Data Aggregation and how It Benefits Businesses?

 Manual Data Aggregation vs. Automated Data Aggregation

-Aggregating data can be an extremely manual process, especially if your company is in early stages.
+Aggregating data is an extremely tedious process, especially if your company is in the early stages of adopting a data-driven culture.

 Click the export button.
-Sort through an excel sheet.
-Reformat it to look like other data sources.
+Sort through an Excel sheet.
+Reformat it in a way your data from different sources aligns by format or naming conventions.
 Create charts to compare the performance/budget/progress of your multiple marketing campaigns.

 Sound like a familiar routine?
 You’re certainly not alone.